Has someone been “shopping” in your medicine cabinet?

 - Your medication bottle is wet on the outside or inside, or the contents are wet.

-- You find yourself refilling your prescription more often than before.
+- It appears as if you have fewer pills than you usually have in your medication bottle.
+You find yourself refilling your prescription more often than before.
 You might even think that your pharmacist mistakenly “shorted” your prescription.

 - And, of course, if your medication bottle is missing entirely or has been broken open, you’ve got an undeniable problem on your hands.